Rodin Motorsport: GB3 Championship

 For winning the 2024 season of F1 Academy, Pulling received a fully funded seat in GB3 Championship with Rodin Motorsport for the 2025 season.

 FIA Formula 3 Championship

 In 2024, the team signed 2023 GB3 champion Callum Voisin.
 Joseph Loake, who finished third in the 2023 GB3 Championship, was the second driver to be signed to the team.
 Returning FIA Formula 3 driver Piotr Wiśnicki completed the team's lineup having previously raced for PHM Racing by Charouz in 2023.

 FIA Formula 2 Championship

 For the 2024 Formula 2 Championship, the team signed Zane Maloney, who was with the team under its guise as Rodin Carlin, and 2023 Super Formula champion Ritomo Miyata.

 For 2025, Alex Dunne and Amaury Cordeel joined the team.
 Cordeel replaced the Australian driver Christian Mansell, who stepped away from racing for personal reasons.
-Dunne won his first race with the team at the Sakhir feature race, a second at Imola and is leading the Drivers' Championship.
+Dunne won his first race with the team at the Sakhir feature race and a second at Imola, eventually finishing fifth in the Drivers' Championship.

+The 2026 championship saw Martinius Stenshorne replacing Cordeel.
+Stenshorne took his first win in the championship at the Canadian feature race.